liminalsunset/basic/README.md

 4. Check if you have pip installed (pip3 on mac or pip on windows, should display a list of commands)
 5. python3 -m pip install Django
 OR pip3 install Django==4.0
-6. run python3 -m django to check install, close and reopen terminal?
+6. run python3 -m django (or just python -m django on windows) to check install, close and reopen terminal?
 I dont know if you have to do this if youre using a virtual environment?
+I think they opted to install it altogether, I would not at the moment because different versions of django for different projects.

 6. It might be suggested you update pip (skip this otherwise): python3 -m pip install --upgradepip